Messi, Argentina beat Netherlands on penalties at World Cup

 SUSPENSIONS

-Argentina fullbacks Marcus Acuna and Gonzalo Montiel will miss the semifinals after collecting second yellow cards.
+Argentina defenders Marcus Acuna and Gonzalo Montiel will miss the semifinals after collecting second yellow cards of the tournament

 Steve Douglas is at https://twitter.com/sdouglas80